Kirk Haston: Basketball career

 Haston was selected 16th overall by the Charlotte Hornets in the 2001 NBA draft; many analysts, who had pegged Haston in the late first round-early second round area, thought that the Hornets took Haston to be a 'zone breaker', working against the change in rules that allowed some forms of the zone defense in games.
 Haston was known for his sky hook shot and shooting range for a forward/center.

 Haston averaged 1.2 points and 1 rebound per game, playing in 27 games.
 Haston would only play in the NBA for 2 years as his final NBA game was played on March 7, 2003, in a 102–76 win over the Cleveland Cavaliers.
 In his final game, Haston recorded 2 points and 1 rebound in 8 minutes of play.

 He played the 2004–05 season with the Florida Flame for head coach Dennis Johnson in the NBA D-League.
 There he averaged 16 points, 7.9 rebounds, 1.2 blocks per game and was selected to the All NBDL First-Team.
 His season came to an end when he suffered a right knee injury that required season-ending knee surgery with three games remaining.

 In 2005, he signed with Upea Capo D'Orlando of the Serie A. He and his wife Kasey soon returned from Sicily to Middle Tennessee when he was waived due to a right knee injury prior to the start of the season.

 In 2010, he came back to Perry County High School to coach the boys basketball team.
 He then led his alma mater to two state appearances in his first seasons.
 In 2012, the Perry County Vikings finished their season as state runner-up.

 Political career

 In 2016 he published Days of Knight: How the General Changed My Life in which he details his mostly positive experiences playing for then Indiana Coach Bob Knight.
 Knight provided assistance and an endorsement during Haston's 2018 campaign to the Tennessee House of Representatives.

 In 2018, Haston was elected to the Tennessee House of Representatives, representing District 72.
 He won with 81% of the vote.

 Haston was inaugurated on January 8, 2019.
 That same month, Haston was appointed as the Vice Chairman of Tennessee's House Education Committee.

+In 2023, Haston supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.